FAQ - the Psychometric Entrance Test

 Two evaluators check each writing task, working independently.
 The evaluators are carefully selected and undergo training at the National Institute for Testing and Evaluation.
 Each evaluator gives the task two scores: one for content and one for language, so the final score for the task is the total of four scores given by the evaluators.
 If there is a wide gap between the scores given by the two evaluators, the essay is given to a third evaluator, and the final score is the sum of the third evaluator’s score and the closest to it of the scores given by the other evaluators.

-Scores are reported to Ben Gurion University of the Negev, Bar-Ilan University, Haifa University, the Hebrew University of Jerusalem, Tel-Aviv University and the Technion.
+Scores are reported to Ben Gurion University of the Negev, Bar-Ilan University, Haifa University, the Hebrew University of Jerusalem, Tel-Aviv University, the Technion and Ariel University.
 You can request reporting to other institutions via the website.
 At the same time, scores are communicated to examinees by email.

 If you object to your test score being reported to one or more of the six universities who automatically receive score reports, you can exclude them from the report via the NITE website.
 Alternatively, you can send a request by email before the day of the test to the Scoring Department (firstname.lastname@example.org) specifying which institutions you wish to include in or exclude from score reporting.
 Every request should specify your full name (first name and surname), ID number, and the name and date of the test.